n1nj4z33/proxmox_api/README.md

 # proxmox_api

-## A python wrapper for the Proxmox 2.x API
+## A python wrapper for the Proxmox 2.x REST API

 For more information see https://pve.proxmox.com/